Bulletin de la Société Mycologique de France 52 (3): 328 (1936)

-- It was also transfered to Steccherinum (1906) and Dryodon (1934).
+- This species was also transfered to Steccherinum (1906) and Dryodon (1934).
 Moreno et al. (2007) questioned its placement in Climacodon because of the multiple clamps, apparent absence of cystidia, and preliminary molecular work.
-It may belong in Donkia or near the polyphyletic Phanerochaete, which are also members of Phanerochaetaceae in the phlebioid clade.
 The species was not included in the molecular phylogeny of Binder et al. 2013.
 Moreno et al. (2017) confirmed its placement as Donkia in the Phanerochaetaceae.

 - Specimens examined:

 - Four specimens.
 Hyphal septa show 0 - 4 clamps.

 - Moreno et al. 2007.
 Climacodon pulcherrimus a badly known tropical species, present in Europe.
 Cryptogamie Mycologie 28(1): 3–11.

 - Moreno, G., M. N. Blanco, G. Platas, J. Checa, I. Olariaga.
 2017.
 Reappraisal of Climacodon (Basidiomycota, Meruliaceae) and reinstatement of Donkia (Phanerochaetaceae) using multigene data.
 Phytotaxa 291(3): 171–182

 - Records online: